Digital differential analyzer

 A digital differential analyzer (DDA), also sometimes called a digital integrating computer, is a digital implementation of a differential analyzer.
 The integrators in a DDA are implemented as accumulators, with the numeric result converted back to a pulse rate by the overflow of the accumulator.

 The primary advantages of a DDA over the conventional analog differential analyzer are greater precision of the results and the lack of drift/noise/slip/lash in the calculations.
 The precision is only limited by register size and the resulting accumulated rounding/truncation errors of repeated addition.
 Digital electronics inherently lacks the temperature sensitive drift and noise level issues of analog electronics and the slippage and "lash" issues of mechanical analog systems.

-For problems that can be expressed as differential equations, a DDA can solve them much faster than a general purpose computer (using similar technology).
-However reprogramming a DDA to solve a different problem (or fix a bug) is much harder than reprogramming a general purpose computer.
+For problems that can be expressed as differential equations, a hardware DDA can solve them much faster than a general purpose computer (using similar technology).
+However reprogramming a hardware DDA to solve a different problem (or fix a bug) is much harder than reprogramming a general purpose computer.
 Many DDAs were hardwired for one problem only and could not be reprogrammed without redesigning them.
+The implementation of DDA hardware configurations are usually identical to the configuration of classical analog computers, mapping a differential equation into a configuration of specialized computing elements.